• DE

 However, as time went on, Dr. Thompson began to observe that Samantha was becoming more and more dependent on her.
 While therapy had initially been beneficial for Samantha, it was now hindering her personal growth.
 Samantha's overreliance on therapy was impeding her ability to develop resilience and coping skills outside of their sessions.
 Addressing it during one of their sessions, Dr. Thompson gently reminded Samantha that they had met their goals and encouraged Samantha to explore her newfound independence and autonomy.
 However, recognizing that Samantha would feel abandoned if she suddenly terminated their visits, she and Samantha agreed on a new treatment plan that would essentially ween her off of therapy while strengthening her coping skills and confidence over the next two months.

 The duration of therapy varies depending on numerous factors, including the client's circumstances, financial constraints, and objectives.
 For example, therapy for someone struggling with grief over a recent loss or a divorce should only persist until the resolution of the immediate issues.
 Conversely, individuals may continue therapy for an extended period to manage symptoms of mental illness, address childhood traumas, or cope with ongoing stressors, which is entirely acceptable.
+Additionally, those in recovery from substance abuse may find ongoing support in halfway houses in Delaware, which can provide a stable environment while they continue their therapeutic journey.

 Do you need mental health support for your teenager?
 Don’t stop here.
 Reach out to find a therapist in Delaware.